-the expense, timing and outcome of pending or future litigation or other legal proceedings and claims, including U.S. government inquiries; litigation, claims or other uncertainties that may arise from allegations made against us or our collaborators; and the long-term impact and lingering after-effects of COVID-19 on our operations and financial condition and those of our vendors and contractors.
+the expense, timing and outcome of pending or future litigation or other legal proceedings and claims, including U.S. government inquiries; and litigation, claims or other uncertainties that may arise from allegations made against us or our collaborators.

 Such forward-looking statements and our business involve risks and uncertainties, including, but not limited to the following: